3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 Benefits

-Instead of just working out the top portion of the upper back muscle, the behind the back shrug muscles worked engages the muscle as a whole.
+Instead of focusing only on the top part of the upper back muscle, doing behind-the-back shrugs engages the entire muscle.
 The form that occurs naturally during this exercise forces the back to stay straight and helps keep the shoulders from hunching.

 Step-by-Step